USEPA/WNTR/documentation/framework.rst

   Please also note that numerous bug fixes in EPANET 2.2 may mean that new results do not exactly match original EPANET 2.0 simulation results.

+* Use of the "MAP" file option in EPANET will **not** automatically assign node coordinates from that file.
+The user must handle reading/writing coordinate values to this file manually.
+If the ``wn.options.graphics.map_filename`` is set, then the [COORDINATES] section of the INP file will be left blank to limit the file size (this can be overridden in InpFile.write).

 **WNTR reads in and writes all sections of EPANET INP files**.
 This includes the following sections:
 [BACKDROP],
 [CONTROLS],